 Begin practicing behind the wheel with your supervising driver.
 The more experience you get with varying road conditions (heavy traffic, not-so-perfect weather, etc.), the better prepared you will be to handle challenging situations when you are driving unsupervised.
 Plus, the more you practice, the more likely you are to pass the road test the first time around.

-If you are younger than 18, you must practice behind the wheel for at least six months before taking your road test.
-If you are 18 or older, you can apply for a drivers license when you feel prepared to pass.
+If you are younger than 18 years old, you must practice behind the wheel for at least 6 months before taking your road test.
+If you are 18 years old or older, you can apply for a drivers license when you feel prepared to pass.